-- 36. Any decision of the World Congress taken in circumstances where: - (a) fewer than half of the total votes in either Category A or B were represented at that session of the World Congress, or - (b) the matter was not on the agenda distributed to Members before the World Congress, shall be subject to confirmation by mail ballot if, not later than ninety days after the distribution of the decisions of the World Congress, so requested by a minimum of forty Members eligible to vote from at least three Regions.
+- 36. Any decision of the World Congress taken in circumstances where: - (a) fewer than half of the total votes in either Category A or B were represented at that session of the World Congress, or shall be subject to confirmation by mail ballot if, not later than ninety days after the distribution of the decisions of the World Congress, so requested by a minimum of forty Members eligible to vote from at least three Regions.
 Pending such confirmation the decision of the World Congress shall be suspended.